Abu'l-Qasim (Seljuk governor of Nicaea): Life

-He was appointed to the post by Suleiman ibn Qutulmish, and after the latter's death in 1086, declared himself sultan.
+Abu'l-Qasim is first mentioned by Byzantine princess and historian Anna Komnene as being appointed as satrap (governor) of Nicaea by Suleiman ibn Qutulmish upon departure on his campaign to Antioch.
+Upon Suleiman's death, he was able to maintain his position in Nicaea and establish his brother Poulchazes as governor of Cappadocia, which might point to a family background close to the Seljuk clan.
 His authority however was limited to his own domain in Bithynia and Cappadocia, where his brother ruled; most of the Anatolian Seljuk realm fractured into independent or semi-independent emirates like the one led by Tzachas of Smyrna.
 Using his control of the Anatolian shore of the Marmara Sea, Abu'l-Qasim decided to build a navy at Kios and challenge the Byzantine navy.
 The Byzantine emperor Alexios I Komnenos sent two of his generals, Manuel Boutoumites and Tatikios, against him.
 Abu'l-Qasim's army was defeated, his fleet destroyed, and he himself was forced to retreat to Nicaea, from where he concluded a truce with the emperor (see Seljuk campaigns in the Aegean).